ogghst/grownode/docs/workflow.md

 				gn_get_config_status(config));
 	}

 - Once the GrowNode configuration process has ended, you can then start defining your project structure.
 First step is to obtain a Node handler.
-This can be seen as the 'tree trunk' where the 'leaves' will be attached:
+This can be seen as the 'tree trunk' where the 'leaves' will be attached.

+example:

 	gn_node_config_handle_t node = gn_node_create(config, "node");

 - And then you can add your sensors and actuators, that in GrowNode languages are called **leaves**.
 Standard leaves code is contained on `components/grownode/leaves` folder

+example:

 	gn_leaf_config_handle_t lights1in = gn_leaf_create(node, "lights1in", gn_relay_config, 4096);